W291 – International Business and Technical Law

 Alternative examination - Documentary work

-Module examination | Weighting: 100% | tested in English language
+Module examination | Weighting: 100 % | Tested in English language

 lecture with exercises and case studies